 Get to know your neighbours and introduce your housesitters to them

-Keep your holiday home safe this year whilst you are away, by using these tips and registering on HouseSit Match to find housesitters.
-Ensure your property is kept secure and well maintained with our experienced pool of housesitters ready to look after your home.
+Keep your holiday home safe this year whilst you are away.
+Use these tips and register on HouseSit Match to find trusted house sitters.
+Ensure your property is kept secure and well maintained.
+Our experienced pool of housesitters are ready to look after your home.

 Click here to Join as a trusted house sitter

 Further reading about housesitting and housesitters